(I would recommend caution for young readers. This post is unusually gritty for me and may not be suitable for young minds.)

 I would also like to point out all of the commandments on love.
 I'm not going to bother listing them here as I think every Christian would agree there are plenty in the Bible.
 We are told to love even our enemies but especially our sisters and brothers in Christ.

 Let's use an analogy here: You have a diabetic friend who you invite over for dinner.
 Knowing that they do their best to control their blood sugar with diet rather than glucose shots are you going to make a chocolate cake and set it directly under their nose?
-No. Because you love them and wouldn't want to tempt them to harm their own bodies.
-But if you did make a cake and they ate some, would it be your fault.
+No. Because you love them and wouldn't want to tempt them to harm their own body.
+But if you did make a cake and they ate some, would it be your fault?.
 Also no. It was their choice.
 Nevertheless, I think we can all agree it was not a loving, kind, and thoughtful thing to do.

 So, if I am wearing clothes that I know the average guy would admit causes him to think wrong thoughts, can I honestly claim my heart is in the right spot?
 That I am being loving, kind, and thoughtful towards my brothers in Christ?
 The conclusion I have to come to is "No".